-In the first quarter of 2011, no disbursements were made from the LMDC sub-allocation.
-In March, ESD issued a new JCRP offer to a Lower Manhattan company that planned to grow by 70 percent.
+In the second quarter of 2012, no disbursements were made from the LMDC sub-allocation.

-ESD has considered 150 projects for JCRP funding and offered incentive grants to 123 companies (excluding those companies whose projects were terminated after an offer was issued).
-The value of the ESD Board approved grants is \$251 million.
+ESD has considered 152 projects for JCRP funding and offered incentive grants to 124 companies (excluding those companies whose projects were terminated after an offer was issued).
+The value of the ESD Board approved grants is \$247 million.
 This amount does not include projects terminated or reduced before payments were made to grant recipients.
+ESDC did recover \$ 47,602.50 from reimbursement settlements with some grantees.